ryugo417/ryugo417.github.io/detail/A Framework for Editing Image Captions.md

 ### 1.What is this paper about?

-A model for editing image captions based on iterative adaptive refinement of an existing caption.
+The model for editing image captions based on iterative adaptive refinement of an existing caption.